Unified.to

 Frequently asked questions

 How is pass-through different from Codat's sync architecture for accounting data?
-Codat syncs accounting data into its own cache on configurable schedules (sync frequency defaults to none per data type; hourly sync is a premium feature) and routes writes through asynchronous jobs.
+Codat syncs accounting data into its own cache on configurable schedules: sync frequency defaults to None per data type until configured, and hourly sync is a premium feature.
 Unified.to routes every read and write directly to the source ledger at request time: reads return the ledger's current state, writes are validated by the ledger's own rules — double-entry balancing, period locks, tax calculation — and confirm or fail immediately.

 How are duplicate writes prevented?
 The ledger's own validation runs at write time, because the write executes against the source API directly — there's no intermediate queue replaying jobs.
 Your application receives the ledger's response synchronously, so retry logic operates on confirmed state rather than on a cache's belief about it.